DominicLuidold/WS22-AutonomousSystems-III/README.md

 </details>

-After the TurtleBot has successfully localized itself within the labyrinth, the `inspector` node communicates with the `scheduler_server` node (using custom `GimmeGoal` and `GimmeGoalResponse` messages (refer to [*`scheduler_server` node*](#scheduler_server-node))) to receive the next target token.
+After the TurtleBot has successfully localized itself within the labyrinth, the `inspector` node communicates with the `scheduler_server` node (using custom `GimmeGoal` service messages (refer to [*`scheduler_server` node*](#scheduler_server-node))) to receive the next target token.
 The target token is then passed on to a set of specialized runners responsible for navigating to the token within the labyrinth.
 Somewhat comparable to the behaviors implemented in the [*`token_detector` package*](#token_detector-package), the `inspector` node uses different runner implementations to reach the next token:
 * `MoveBaseRunner` as the main runner based on `move_base`
 * `WallFollowerRunner` as "backup", should the `MoveBaserRunner` fail to reach the token for more than 10 consecutive tries